The Shoulder Joint

 An anterior dislocation is usually caused by excessive extension and lateral rotation of the humerus.
 The humeral head is forced anteriorly and inferiorly – into the weakest part of the joint capsule.
 Tearing of the joint capsule is associated with an increased risk of future dislocations.
 Hill-Sachs fractures (compression fracture of posterolateral humeral head against anteroinferior glenoid) and Bankart lesions (detachment of antero-inferior labrum) can also occur following anterior dislocation.

-The axillary nerve runs in close proximity to the shoulder joint and around the surgical neck of the humerus, and so it can be damaged in the dislocation.
+The axillary nerve runs in close proximity to the shoulder joint and around the surgical neck of the humerus, and so it can be damaged in the dislocation or with attempted reduction.
 Injury to the axillary nerve causes paralysis of the deltoid, and loss of sensation over regimental badge area.
 A dislocation can also stretch the radial nerve, as it is tightly bound in the radial groove.

 Rotator Cuff Tendonitis

 The rotator cuff muscles have a very important role in stabilising the glenohumeral joint.
 They are often under heavy strain, and therefore injuries of these muscles are relatively common.

 The spectrum of rotator cuff pathology comprises tendonitis, shoulder impingement and sub-acromial bursitis.
 Tendonitis refers to inflammation of the muscle tendons – usually due to overuse.
-Over time, this causes degenerative changes in the subacromial bursa, and the supraspinatus tendon.
-This increases friction between the structures of the joint.
+Over time, this causes degenerative changes in the subacromial bursa and the supraspinatus tendon, potentially causing bursitis and impingement.

-The characteristic sign of rotator cuff tendonitis is the ‘painful arc’ – pain in the middle of abduction, where the affected area comes into contact with the acromion.
+The characteristic sign of supraspinatus tendonitis is the ‘painful arc’ – pain in the middle of abduction between 60-120 degrees, where the affected area comes into contact with the acromion.
 This sign may also suggest a partial tear of supraspinatus.